-The principal groundwater contaminants at ETTP are chlorinated VOCs (primarily trichloroethene [TCE] and its degradation products such as 1,2-dichloroethene and vinyl chloride) and Tc.
+The principal groundwater contaminants at ETTP are chlorinated VOCs (primarily TCE and its degradation products such as 1,2-dichloroethene and vinyl chloride) and Tc.
 Despite the fact that ETTP is a former gaseous diffusion plant used for uranium enrichment, the occurrence of elevated uranium concentrations in groundwater is relatively uncommon at the site.
-The reason for this is that the uranium enrichment process used gaseous uranium hexafluoride (UF6) which was contained inside process equipment and depleted UF6 was returned to storage cylinders where it returned to solid form upon cooling.
-The Water Resources Restoration Program (WRRP) analyzes total uranium in samples from 53 wells, two springs, and one surface water location.
-During FY 2019, the uranium MCL, 30 μg/L, was exceeded in samples from two wells located north of the K-27 Building footprint.
-One of these uranium MCL exceedances was a result of well BRW-016 having been flooded by water associated with local decontamination and decommissioning activities.
-The well has subsequently been re-developed to clean up the well casing and remove groundwater within capture zone.
-The second well (UNP-007) has exhibited uranium MCL exceedances since 2017.
-During FY 2020, alpha activity and uranium concentrations in these two wells continued to decrease.
-Chromium and nickel (and less frequently lead) are the most common metal contaminants in groundwater and they are relatively widespread at ETTP as well as elsewhere on the Oak Ridge Reservation.
+The reason for this is that the uranium enrichment process used gaseous uranium hexafluoride (UF6), which was contained inside process equipment and depleted UF6 was returned to storage cylinders where it returned to solid form upon cooling.
+The Water Resources Restoration Program (WRRP) analyzes total uranium in samples from 52 wells and three springs.
+During FY 2021, the uranium MCL, $30 \mu g/L$ , was exceeded in samples from one well located north of the K-27 Building footprint.
+Well UNP-007 has exhibited uranium MCL exceedances since 2017.
+During FY 2021, uranium concentrations continued to decrease.
+Chromium and nickel (and less frequently lead) are the most common metal contaminants in groundwater, and they are relatively widespread at ETTP as well as elsewhere on the ORR.
 Chromium was used in the hexavalent form in the recirculating cooling water and fire protection water systems to prevent corrosion of pipes.
 Leaks of pipes that circulated the corrosion inhibiting additives were common and in some cases were of quite large volume.
-In the Mitchell Branch plume area near the former K-1420 facility, hexavalent chromium in groundwater is collected and treated prior to discharge to protect the water quality in Mitchell Branch and maintain instream chromium concentrations compliant with the 0.011 mg/L ambient water quality criteria.
-(For more information, see Section 3.6.3.12 above) The origin of nickel as a groundwater contaminant is not readily tied to site processes that would have created releases of soluble nickel to the subsurface.
+In the Mitchell Branch plume area near the former K-1420 facility, hexavalent chromium in groundwater is collected and treated prior to discharge to protect the water quality in Mitchell Branch and maintain instream chromium concentrations compliant with the $11 \,\mu g/L$ ambient water quality criteria (For more information, see Section 3.6.3.12 above.).
+The origin of nickel as a groundwater contaminant is not readily tied to site processes that would have created releases of soluble nickel to the subsurface.
 Lead was widely used at the DOE facilities as shielding material and for other typical industrial purposes.
 Lead materials were sometimes stored outdoors, in the open, and some was disposed in waste burial areas either as material shielding or as waste.